anavarre/drucker/README.md

 ## <a name="usage"></a>Usage

-Simply run `drucker` if you have a bash alias, or invoke the `drucker.sh` script directly.
+Simply run `drucker` if you have a bash alias, or invoke the `drucker` script directly.

 ```
-$ ./path/to/drucker.sh
+$ ./path/to/drucker
 Enter path to SSH public key [/home/<username>/.ssh/id_rsa.pub]:
 Where should we store drucker sites locally? [/var/www/html]:
 Where should we store drucker databases locally? [/var/lib/mysql]: